An Honest Conversation with Ruth Clements

+I don’t think that separation and divorce is a topic I’ve yet chatted about on the blog.
 One of the wonderful things about blogging and social media is all the people I get to meet (virtually) through it.
+And getting to chat with those people about something you might not do normally.
 The lovely Ruth Clements is one of those people.

-As you all know I’m passionate about honest conversation and I love the opportunity to talk about something that I might not normally.
-Ruth has written a book about Surviving Separation and Divorce – it covers a subject I think is not talked about enough (particularly in Christian circles).
-If I’m honest it’s probably not a book I’d pick up because it’s not something I’m currently going through however we can learn so much from other’s shared experiences whether or not they are current for us so I loved having the opportunity to chat with Ruth all about what life looks like at the moment and hear a bit more about her book and her heart for it.
+Ruth has written a book about Surviving Separation and Divorce.
+It covers a subject I think is not talked about enough (particularly in Christian circles).
+And, if I’m honest it’s probably not a book I’d pick up because it’s not something I’m currently going through.
+However, we can learn so much from other’s shared experiences whether or not they are current for us.
+I loved having the opportunity to chat with Ruth all about what life looks like at the moment, to hear a bit more about her book and her heart for it.
 Hope you enjoy reading it!

 How are you finding lockdown?

 I’m finding lockdown a challenge and am emotionally up and down.
 There are definitely some great parts.
 We’re all able to eat lunch and dinner together every day whereas my partner’s not usually home for a 5pm baby-friendly tea time.
 I also haven’t had to cook a single meal as he loves cooking.
 I cook out of necessity so this is a major plus point for me!